hamsomp3/pregrado_matematicas/README.md

 Any credits or references used while building the project, such as libraries or tutorials.

 ## Contact
-For more information or inquiries about the project, you may reach out to me at hamsomp3@hotmail.com.
+For more information or inquiries about the project, you may reach out to me at hamsomp3@hotmail.com, janpolanco@javerianacali.edu.co or via [LinkedIn](https://www.linkedin.com/in/jan-polanco-velasco/).
 I'd be more than happy to assist you.
 Thank you for considering this project!